IBM/janusgraph-operator/articles/level-1-cassandra.md

 * Scale Janusgraph instance up/down by modifying and applying the Custom Resource (CR) to Openshift cluster.

 > Note: Cassandra deployment is not part of this tutorial.
 We assume that Cassandra is already available whether its deployed from operator hub or as a standalone deployment.

+For a LEVEL 1, Janusgraph operator will have the following capabillities:
+* Deployment of Janusgraph by creating Services, Deployments, RoleBinding.
+* Make sure the managed resources reaches healthy state and conveys readiness of the resources to the user using the status block of the custom resource.
+* Manages scalability by resizing the underlying resources by applying changes to the Custom Resource instance.

 ## Flow